 Now it’s time to get that flooring on the wall!!
 Here are our best tips and advice for installing wood flooring on your wall!
 Start from left to right at the bottom of the wall.

-The first board will have a tongue on the left end.
-You will want your board to be flush to the corner so you must use an Exacto/razor knife to score and cut off the tongue.
+The first board has a tongue on the left end.
+Since you want your board to be flush with the corner, you must use an Exacto or razor knife to score and cut off the tongue.

 Apply 100% silicone adhesive in an S pattern onto the back of each panel before installing.

-For the bottom row, we started with a full-length board.
-Be sure that the bottom row is interlocked and completely level.
-Make sure it is secure because if not, the rest of your wall will not line up.
+We started with a full-length board for the bottom row.
+Make sure the bottom row is interlocked and level.
+It must also be secure; otherwise, the rest of your wall will not line up.

 How to cut around outlets

-The only tricky part is measuring and cutting around the outlets you have on your wall.
-Remove the outlet covers then test-fit the board to the wall and mark the location of the outlet.
-Cut out a rectangular hole just slightly larger than your outlet opening with a jigsaw.
-Test fit your board before applying the adhesive and installing.
+The only tricky part is measuring and cutting around the outlets on your wall.
+Remove the outlet covers, then test-fit the board to the wall and mark the outlet’s location.
+Cut out a rectangular hole slightly larger than your outlet opening using a jigsaw.
+Test-fit your board before applying the adhesive and installing it.

 How to stagger Vertical seams

 We used a sliding miter saw to cut the boards to length at the end of each row and start the next row to create a pattern where no vertical seams line up.
-The flooring we picked had 48 inches, long boards.
+The flooring we picked had 48 inches-long boards.
 Most rooms with 10 to 12-foot width walls work fine with this length of flooring.
-We started with 18, 24, or 30-inch boards to stagger the vertical seams for the next couple of rows.
-Cut the first board off on the left end to be flush with the wall but still leave the connector on the right end to interlock with the next board to the right.
-If you have to install a partial height board at the bottom or to finish your last row at the top, use a table saw to rip the boards to the proper fit.
+We started with 18, 24, or 30-inch boards to stagger the vertical seams for the next rows.
+Cut the first board off on the left end to be flush with the wall, but still leave the connector on the right end to interlock with the next board to the right.
+If you must install a partial height board at the bottom or finish your last row at the top, use a table saw to rip the boards to the proper fit.

-It is best to buy a laminate floor installation kit($20-$25) that comes with a pull bar and tapping block.
-Although some boards will snap right together, most will not quite click and interlock completely without a light tap from a hammer and tapping block or pull the bar as shown above.
+Buying a laminate floor installation kit($20-$25) with a pull bar and tapping block is best.
+Although some boards snap right together, most will not quite click and interlock completely without a light tap from a hammer and tapping block or pull the bar, as shown above.

 How to secure the boards

 Use the brad nailer to secure each board to the wall.
-Put a brad into the board at each stud location you marked on the wall earlier.
-Be sure and put the brad through the tongue so it is hidden.
-Brads make very small holes so if necessary, you can occasionally use them through the mainboard to secure the board if the board is not flush to the wall.
-Our pattern was very busy so extra brads were easily hidden.
+Insert a brad into each stud location you marked on the wall earlier.
+Be sure to put the brad through the tongue so it is hidden.
+Brads make tiny holes, so if necessary, you can occasionally use them through the mainboard to secure the board if it is not flush with the wall.
+Our pattern was very busy, so extra brads were easily hidden.

 THE FINISHED PROJECT